f-ares/entanglement/README.md

 The entries of a row of this block matrix are calculated with a Mathematica notebook (compatible with Mathematica 9.0 and later).
 The Mathematica files are named starting by "math_".
-They can be ran in the Bash command line using the correponding script that we include in each folder of the repository.
+They can be ran in the Bash command line using the corresponding script that we include in each folder of the repository.
 The Mathematica notebook produces a plain text file with extension ".dat" that contains the entries of a row of the correlation matrix.
 This file can be read with the C programs included.
 These programs construct the entire